 Upside refers to an investment's potential future increase in value.

-For example, you purchase 100 shares of Company XYZ at $5 per share, for a total of $500.
-If you know or believe that Company XYZ shares rise to $15 per share at some point, your upside equals ($15-$5 = $10) per share, or $1,000.
+For example, you purchase 100 shares of Company XYZ at $5 per share, for a total investment of $500.
+If you know or believe that Company XYZ shares will rise to $15 per share at some point, your upside equals ($15-$5 = $10) per share, or $1,000.

 Ultimately, expected upside is based on estimates and educated guesses.
 No analyst or investor can predict the future, thus making upside inherently unpredictable.